We’ve focused on refining the parts of the builder you use every day, while also introducing a few meaningful new capabilities.

 Color Control (revamped)

-• Input color values directly as raw text, hex, RGB, HSL, or CSS variables, with auto-expansion for complex values (type var or -- to search the variable manager).
+• Quick color value input in any format (raw, HEX, RGB, HSL, CSS variable names) with auto-expansion for complex values (type var or -- to search the variable manager).

-• Select from color palettes via a popup interface, supporting both grid and list views for browsing root colors and their shades (light, dark, transparent).
+• Color palettes access via a popup interface, supporting grid and list views for browsing root colors and their shades (light, dark, transparent).

-• Use a variable picker to choose colors from global palettes, integrating with dynamic data tags.
+• Variable picker to choose colors from global palettes, integrating with dynamic data tags.

-• Manage palette preferences like active palette and view mode, saved in localStorage for persistence.
+• Manage palette preferences like active palette and view mode.

-This control streamlines color workflows, supports advanced features like shades and transparency, and ensures seamless integration with the builder’s state and palettes.
+This control supports advanced features like shades and transparency, and ensures seamless integration with the builder’s state and palettes.

 New element: Toggle – Mode (light/dark)